 - One identity document from group A and two documents from group B. Again the same as above applies, at least one document showing your address, the other your date of birth.

-Any documents you send will be returned by courier or post.
+Any documents you send to the SIA will be returned to you by courier or post.

 The following rules apply to any documents that are sent with your SIA Licence application: